The Honorable Kathleen Hartnett White

 Director, Armstrong Center for Energy & the Environment & Senior Fellow, Life: Powered

 The Honorable Kathleen Hartnett White joined the Texas Public Policy Foundation in January 2008.
-She is the Director of the Armstrong Center for Energy & the Environment, a Senior Fellow for the Life: Powered project, and a Distinguished Senior Fellow-in-Residence.
+She is the former Director of the Armstrong Center for Energy & the Environment, a Senior Fellow for the Life: Powered project, and a Distinguished Senior Fellow-in-Residence.

 Prior to joining the Foundation, White served a six-year term as Chairman and Commissioner of the Texas Commission on Environmental Quality (TCEQ).
 With regulatory jurisdiction over air quality, water quality, water rights & utilities, storage and disposal of waste, TCEQ’s staff of 3,000, annual budget of over $600 million, and 16 regional offices make it the second largest environmental regulatory agency in the world after the U.S. Environmental Protection Agency.

 Prior to Governor Rick Perry’s appointment of White to the TCEQ in 2001, she served as then Governor George Bush appointee to the Texas Water Development Board where she sat until appointed to TCEQ.
 She also served on the Texas Economic Development Commission and the Environmental Flows Study Commission.
 She recently completed her term as an officer and director of the Lower Colorado River Authority.
 White now sits on the editorial board of the Texas Water Foundation.
 Her writing has appeared in numerous publications including National Review, Investors’ Business Daily, Washington Examiner, Forbes, Daily Caller, The Hill, and major Texas newspapers.
 She most recently testified before the U.S. Senate Environment and Public Works Committee.